 You paired down to two or three moves that fall into the “high impact / easy to do” categories.

 The team is feeling good about the progress made.
 However, your work is not finished.
-Patrick Thean always says that Winning Moves are not birthed over night; they take months or sometimes years to get right.
+Patrick Thean always says that 3-5 year business strategies are not birthed over night; they take months or sometimes years to get right.

 The next step is very important.
 You need to check your estimates and validate your assumptions by taking the following steps: